 Planet Birdsong is a UK based charitable initiative devoted to engaging the greatest possible number of citizens with the wonderful world of bird songs and calls.

 We collaborate with Isak Herman at the Cambridge University Computer Department to create computer games that enjoyably enhance the engagement of a wide variety of people with bird vocalisations.
 We create lesson plans for primary and secondary schools in collaboration with James de Winter of Cambridge University Education department.
-We are planning to adapt these tools for international use.
+We are adapting these tools for international use.

 Click here to watch a short BBC documentary about Planet Birdsong and its founders Peter and Liz Cowdrey.